praliptarajoo/mindfiredigital.github.io/README.md

 Stay updated with our latest contributions and news.
 Follow us on social media, join our mailing list, and be part of our vibrant open-source community.

-Connect with us on social media and via email:
+Connect with us on social media:

 - [LinkedIn](https://www.linkedin.com/company/mindfire-solutions/)
 - [Twitter](https://twitter.com/mindfires)